alexmeredith8299/alexmeredith8299.github.io/_pages/research.md

 permalink: /research/
 title: ""
 ---
+This page was last updated in August 2022.

 <h3> Machine Learning </h3>
 My master's thesis project applies rotation-equivariant convolutional neural networks (CNNs) to detecting clouds in satellite imagery.
 I expect to submit my thesis and receive my master's degree in January 2023.
 I plan to open-source all of my thesis code when the project is complete -- currently, I've open-sourced my <a href="https://github.com/alexmeredith8299/focal_loss_pytorch">implementation of focal loss for PyTorch</a>.
 <br/><br/>